kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 }
 ```

-Our composite behavior starts as a subclass of `UIDynamicBehavior` which really has no behaviors on its own.
-The `init` method takes the item we're adding the behavior to and an edge inset to make it customizable in the future.
+The composite behavior starts as a subclass of `UIDynamicBehavior` which really has no behaviors on its own.
+The `init` method takes the item you're adding the behavior to and an edge inset to make it customizable in the future.
 Then a `UIDynamicItemBehavior` is created to make the item lighter and more resistant and a `UICollisionBehavior` so that it can collide with the reference view.
 Two `UIFieldBehavior` instances are added as well - one for the top middle and one for the bottom middle.

 Add this helper enum to the file just above the class declaration: